Abbey's Impact

 IMG_0210.JPG

 Abbey impacted so many in her 9 short years.
 She was a member of her school’s Social Justice club, always looking for ways to raise awareness or funds for helping others.
 In her own life, she made batches of bath bombs with a friend to sell, raising money for a local women’s shelter.
 She spent one Christmas gathering donations for Syrian refugee families new to Canada.
 She made sandwiches and participated in a Street Patrol, handing them out to the city’s homeless.
-Abbey advocated for girls and women, for Positive Space, for breaking out of traditional ideas of what anyone had to be, based on their identities.
+Abbey advocated for girls and women, for the LGBTQ+ community, for breaking out of traditional ideas of what anyone had to be, based on their identities.
 She stood up against bullies and befriended everyone.
 She loved art, sports and exploring the world.
 She was silly and funny, kind and joyful – qualities that were contagious in her company.

 Most of all, she loved… and is so loved in return.